-You’ll see Home, About Lulu Self-Publishing, Commentary, and Guidelines for Guest Posting.
-(Note that this is an older image) Each of these links leads to a unique page on the blog website.
+You’ll see links to Lulu pages and below those a sub-header with Blog specific links (to category pages).
 For your author site, you’ll want a home page, a page listing your books with sale information, a page with personal information about you, and possibly a separate page for posting blog style articles.

-As the owner of your site, you have a tremendous amount of flexibility, and you should do some research to see how other authors build their sites for inspiration.
+As the owner of your site, you have a tremendous amount of flexibility.
+Do some research to see how other authors build their sites for inspiration.
 The key elements will be the attractive home page, the succinct book’s page, and the about page.
-Consider your genre, the number of books you have or will be publishing, and the target audience when you are planning your website.
+Consider your genre, the number of books you have or will publish, and the target audience when you are planning your website.
 For example, if you have accompanying video content, you might want a “videos” page to house this material.
-Or if your work is non-fiction and uses a number of references, you may want to make reference links and citation information available on a page of your website.
+Or if your work is non-fiction and uses several references, you may want to make reference links and citation information available on a page of your website.